JernejRozman/Route-Per-Parcel/README.md

-**Routes-per-partes** is a WebApp made with Google Routes API that lets you select a route like in Google Map and Waypoints along the way.
+**Route Per Parcel** is a WebApp made with Google Routes API that lets you select a route like in Google Map and Waypoints along the way.
 You enter a price and it automatically calculates the price of a leg of the route and the whole route.

 <p align="center">
   <img src="webapp.png" width="900" lenght="900"/>